agiledesign2/django-blog-post/README.md

 ## What's next?

-At this point, one may want to create a superuser account, create the Editors group and add a few users to this group.
+At this point you can create a superuser account, the Editors group, add a user to this group and create a normal user to this group.
+You can do all this with `python3 manage.py makesuper`.

+1. This command create
+	- A admin user with user name: admin with password: admin.
+	- A normal user name: editor with password: editor and added it to the Editor group.
+	- A normal user name: normal with password normal.